Lpshkn/timetable-classes/README.md

   ```-l, --logs``` - logfile (default - logs.txt)

 ## Usage
+**WARNING**: When installed on windows requires python3 as 'python' in '%PATH" variable
 - ```git clone https://github.com/LeadNess/TimetableExcelParser.git```
 - ```cd TimetableExcelParser```
 - Depending on the system: ```./build_for_linux``` or ```.\build_for_win.cmd```